prof-rossetti/internet-technologies/exercises/website-structure/exercise.md

 Create a new repository on GitHub named something like "my-site".

+### Downloading the Repository

 Note the repository's remote address, then click the "Open in Desktop" button or "clone" it using GitHub Desktop.
-This should download a copy of the repository onto your local machine, in your desired location ,like .
+This should download a copy of the repository onto your local machine, in your desired location.

 ![a screenshot of the button on github that reveals a repository's remote address](remote-repo-address.png)

-### Downloading the Repository
+### Opening the Local Repository

 Find the location of the website repository on your local machine, navigate to it from the command line, and open it with a text editor of choice: